Code of Conduct

 - Sexual activity of any kind without expressed consent is prohibited.
 (See Sexual Misconduct Policy)

 - Lewd or indecent behavior as defined by Vermont statute or reasonable community standards is prohibited.

 - Drugs other than those prescribed by a licensed physician for legitimate medical purposes may not be used, stored, manufactured, dispensed, or solicited on University property.

 - Possession or use of alcohol by minors is prohibited.
 Possession or use of alcohol by legal-aged drinkers is restricted as outlined in the University Alcohol Policy.

-- Violation of established health and safety procedures is prohibited.
+- Violations of conventional health and safety standards are prohibited.

 - Possession or use of fireworks or other pyrotechnics on the University campus is prohibited.